Cryptosporidiosis: Epidemiology

 Cryptosporidiosis is found worldwide.
 It causes 50.8% of water-borne diseases that are attributed to parasites.
 In developing countries, 8–19% of diarrheal diseases can be attributed to Cryptosporidium.
 Ten percent of the population in developing countries excretes oocysts.
 In developed countries, the number is lower at 1–3%.
 The age group most affected is children from 1 to 9 years old.

 In Eastern Europe, cryptosporidiosis in humans and animals is common, but there are considerable gaps in surveillance and a lack of comparable methods, which limit the understanding of the disease and the detection of outbreaks.
 Research shows a rich diversity of zoonotic subtypes of the parasite in animals, indicating a rich potential of animal-to-human transmission.

+For example, the subtype IId of C. parvum is considered highly virulent compared to subtype IIa of the same species.
+Subtype IId caused severe damage to intestinal epithelial barrier and pathological changes in a study done with neonatal mice.
+In addition, the oocyst shedding window was wider and the infection period was longer in subtype IId compared to subtype IIa.

 Roughly 30% of adults in the United States are seropositive for cryptosporidiosis, meaning that they contracted the infection at some point in their lives.

 Research

 A recombinant Cryptosporidium parvum oocyst surface protein (rCP15/60) vaccine has produced an antibody response in a large group of cows and also an antibody response in calves fed rCP15/60-immune colostrum produced by these vaccinated cows.
 This is very promising.
 Human Cryptosporidium parvum infections are particularly prevalent and often fatal in infants in developing countries and to immunocompromised people, such as AIDS patients.
 There is no commercially available effective vaccine against Cryptosporidium parvum, although passive immunization utilizing different zoite surface (glyco)proteins has shown promise.
 Developmental stages of the life cycle of the parasite might act as possible targets for vaccine development.
 The organism is detected in 65–97% of the surface-water supply in the United States and is resistant to most disinfectants used for the treatment of drinking water.
 Antibodies in the serum of humans and animals infected with Cryptosporidium parvum react with several antigens, one of which is a 15 kDa protein (CP15) located on the surface of the organism.
 This protein is a good candidate for use as a molecular vaccine because previous studies have shown that a monoclonal antibody to CP15 confers passive immunity to mice.
 Currently, there is no vaccine or completely effective drug therapy against Cryptosporidium parvum in HIV/AIDS individuals.

-A summary of discoveries presented at the most recent (June 2019) international symposium on Cryptosporidium has been published in 2020.
+A summary of discoveries presented at the June 2019 international symposium on Cryptosporidium was published in 2020.